microsoft/hlsl-specs/proposals/infra/INF-NNNN-default-function-inlining.md

 All functions that are not entry functions will be inlined at the call site.
 During code generation, all non-entry functions' linkage is set to external and the `AlwaysInline` attribute is added for called functions.
+During codege, `stacksave` and `stackrestore` instructions should be ommited as they won't be needed once the calls are inlined.

 The `always-inline` pass then inlines these functions.
 It is called early in the process to accommodate the dependent passes.